centreon/centreon-documentation/versioned_docs/version-23.04/installation/installation-of-a-central-server/unattended.md

 5. Start using Centreon

-Follow our [quick start guide](../../getting-started/welcome.md) to start your monitoring
+Follow our [quick start guide](../../getting-started/welcome.md) to start your monitoring.